thackerhelik/thackerhelik.github.io/_pages/cv.md

 ======
 * Help-Desk Volunteer - Volunteered in EMNLP2020 as a helpdesk volunteer.
 * Took active part in Mahadevapura lake cleaning drive organized by Samsung Semiconductor India R&D as part of the corporate social responsibility.
+* Took part in the sanitation and hygiene drive for community schools in Valsad.